Review of 3 Top Fitness Studios in Downtown Denver (2025)

 Sign up to try Worth The Fight Boxing!

-WTF does not use the term “exercise” because it is associated with drudgery and guilt.
+Worth The Fight does not use the term “exercise” because it is associated with drudgery and guilt.
 Exercise is recharacterized as “move more in whatever way is fun”, whether that is dancing alone, walking with a friend, building houses for Habitat for Humanity, etc.

-WTF Boxing classes have two parts: first you hit your own heavy punching bag for six rounds and then you do strength training and HIIT (or, in WTF’s patented Fight & Flex class, you spend the second half doing yoga and pilates).
-90% of WTF members have never boxed before, so don’t be intimidated if you’re new to boxing.
+Worth The Fight Boxing classes have two parts: first you hit your own heavy punching bag for six rounds and then you do strength training and HIIT (or, in Worth The Fight’s patented Fight & Flex class, you spend the second half doing yoga and pilates).
+90% of members have never boxed before, so don’t be intimidated if you’re new to boxing.
 The coaches are great at helping beginners learn to box, and every fitness class begins with a demo of the punches to get everyone up to speed.
 Boxing burns at least as many, if not more, calories as running, rowing, spin, or other popular cardio workouts.
 Everyone has their own boxing bag and strength or HIIT equipment.
-Also, WTF Boxing has the best rate of these three studios – mention that you saw this post and sign up in the studio and you can lock in $20 a month off for life!
+Also, Worth The Fight is the most affordable of these 3 fitness studios.

-WTF’s founders assert that consistently doing small, achievable steps is how you get healthy, not supplements, crazy diets, or over-the-top exercise regimens.
+Worth The Fight’s founders assert that consistently doing small, achievable steps is how you get healthy, not supplements, crazy diets, or over-the-top exercise regimens.
 There is no quick fix to get fit or shed pounds.
 If there was a magic bullet, would two-thirds of Americans be overweight?
 Sometimes you’ll lose weight with quick fix solutions – the trouble is that quick fixes are not sustainable by their nature, which makes it hard to maintain that weight loss when you stop the quick fix.

 Read more from Worth The Fight about how to sustainably lose weight based on the experience of Worth The Fight co-founder, Gladys Santiago, who lost 100+ pounds through lifestyle modifications.